-XVII.
+XVIII.
 UTILITIES AND SERVICE SYSTEMS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board (70)? Х b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects (71)? Х c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects (47 & 66)?
-X d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed (45 & 46)? Х e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments (72)? Х f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs (73 & 75)? Х g) Comply with federal, state, and local statutes and regulations related to solid waste (75) ? Х
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board (70)? Х b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects (71)? Х c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects (47 & 66)? Х d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed (45 & 46)? Х e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments (72)?
+X f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs (73 & 75)? Х g) Comply with federal, state, and local statutes and regulations related to solid waste (75)? Х

-The proposed project will increase the amount of wastewater.
-However, the additional amount is slightly greater than that accounted for as part of the GPUEIR.
-The development will be connected to the existing 16-inch water line in Ranchero Road within the City's water system (62).
-The proposed project is allowed to use an approved on-site septic waste system.
-Therefore, water and sewage capacity will be sufficient for the use.
+The development is required to connect to sewer as per City policy (77).
 As part of construction of the project, the City requires installation of an on-site retention facility which will retain any additional storm water created by the impervious surfaces developed as part of the project (76).
-A drainage system will be installed on the east side of the property to prevent impacting downstream properties.
 Consequently, based upon a 100-year storm event, development of this project will not increase the amount of drainage impacting downstream properties beyond that which would occur prior to its development.
 Additionally, the retention facility will contain a filtration system preventing contamination of the environment.

 The Mojave Water Agency (MWA) has adopted a regional water management plan for the Mojave River basin.
-The Plan references a physical solution that forms part of the Judgment in City of Barstow, et. al.

-vs. City of Adelanto, et. al., Riverside Superior Court Case No. 208548, an adjudication of water rights in the Mojave River Basin Area (Judgment).
+The Plan references a physical solution that forms part of the Judgment in City of Barstow, et. al. vs. City of Adelanto, et. al., Riverside Superior Court Case No. 208548, an adjudication of water rights in the Mojave River Basin Area (Judgment).
 Pursuant to the Judgment and its physical solution, the overdraft in the Mojave River Basin is addressed, in part, by creating financial mechanisms to import necessary supplemental water supplies.
 The MWA has obligated itself under the Judgment "to secure supplemental water as necessary to fully implement the provisions of this Judgment."
 Based upon this information the project will not have a significant impact on water resources not already addressed in the Judgment or the City's Urban Water Management Plan (UWMP) adopted in 1998.
 Furthermore, in a letter dated May 21, 1997 from the MWA's legal counsel confirmed for the City that the physical solution stipulated to by the Hesperia Water District provides the mechanism to import additional water supplies into the basin (56).